 CEID Summer Fellows will work in project teams of two to four.
 The CEID aims to support a diverse portfolio of innovative projects, consistent with the CEID’s mission and values.
 In previous years fellowship teams pursued opportunities in biotech, aerospace, telecommunications, medical devices, and consumer products.

 CEID Summer Fellows will come from a variety of majors, class years and backgrounds.
-Previous fellows included freshmen through seniors from majors such as applied math, art, engineering, physics, and political science.
+Previous fellows included first-years through seniors from majors such as applied math, art, engineering, physics, and political science.

-You can take a look at last year's fellows here:
+You can take a look at previous Summer Fellow projects here:

 1) In two pages, describe your design project idea and your plan for the summer.
 Be sure to fully describe your design project and articulate specific goals for this fellowship.
 Should elements of your project need to be installed and/or tested at a location other than the CEID, please estimate the amount of time for external testing and propose a testing venue for the project.